 Immunizations for Older Adults

-Each year in the United States about nine out of 10 flu-related deaths and more than six out of 10 flu-related hospital stays occur in people over the age of 65 (NCA, 2012).
+WHY: Older adults are at increased risk for many vaccine-preventable diseases.
+Preventable illnesses cause substantial morbidity and mortality in older adults, who tend to have more medical co-morbidities and are at higher risk for complications.
+Acute respiratory infections, including pneumonia and influenza, are the 8th leading cause of death in the United States, accounting for 56,000 deaths annually.
+On average, influenza leads to more than 200,000 hospitalizations and 36,000 deaths each year (DHHS, Healthy People 2020).
+While people 65 and over accounted for only 15% of the U.S. population, they made up 50% of influenza-associated hospitalizations and 64% of pneumonia and influenza deaths during the 2015-2016 season (Rolfes et al., 2017).
 Nonetheless, vaccination rates in the United States do not meet targets.
-In the United States, the majority of deaths from influenza occur among those over 65, yet only 65% of older adults were immunized against the flu during the 2008-2009 season, short of the Healthy People 2010 target of 90% (Moyer, 2010; DHHS, CDC, NHIS, 2009).
-Only 60.6% of Americans 65 and older were immunized against pneumococcal pneumonia (DHHS, CDC, NHIS, 2009).
-Additionally, the herpes zoster vaccine, recommended for all Americans 60 and older, had the lowest adult immunization rate at 10% (Moyer, 2010).
+In the United States, most of deaths from influenza occur among those over 65, yet only 63% of older adults were immunized against the flu during the 2014-2016 season, short of the Healthy People 2010 target of 90% (Rolfes et al., 2017; DHHS, CDC, NHIS, 2009).
+Only 61.3% of Americans 65 and older were immunized against pneumococcal pneumonia (Williams, et al., 2016).
+Additionally, the herpes zoster vaccine, recommended for all Americans 60 and older, had the lowest adult immunization rate at 27.9% (Williams et al., 2016).

 RECOMMENDED IMMUNIZATION PRACTICES:

 For the Older Adult

 3. Provide clear documentation of vaccination provided to minimize risk of unnecessary duplication.

-6. Provides immunication education and screening to the community at large.
+immunization education and screening to the community at large.

 MORE ON THE TOPIC: